pavelkryukov/AoAoAoTT/readme.md

 }
 ```

-Now you want to check whether SoA has more performable performance.
+Now you want to check whether SoA performs better.
 With AoAoAoTT, you have to do two simple steps: replace `std::vector` by `ao_ao_ao_tt::SoA` and access members with the magical `->*` operator instead of common `.`.

 ```diff